Simrad echosounders data files

 1. Display the Filesets window

-2. If you see variables with "(channel c)" at the end of their name, then this EV file has the multiplex interpetation option set.
+2. If you see variables with "(channel c)" at the end of their name, then this EV file has the multiplex interpretation option set.

 3. If you do not see any variables with "(channel c)" at the end of their name, then this EV file does not have the multiplex interpretation option set.

-4. You can also see the status of this option on the File page of the Information dialog box for any Sv, TS or Angular position variable.
+4. You can also see the status of this option under File on the Details dialog box for any Sv, TS or Angular position variable.

 This setting is applied when the EV file is used as an EV file template.